opensearch-project/documentation-website/_data-prepper/trace-analytics.md

  * `workers`: 8
  * `Heap`: 10GB

-The above setup was able to handle a throughput of `2100` spans/second at `20` percent CPU utilization.
+This setup was able to handle a throughput of `2100` spans/second at `20` percent CPU utilization.

 ## Pipeline configuration